To inspire individuals to develop and enjoy a healthier lifestyle.

 Healthy living and physical fitness are closely connected.
 Being physically fit not only helps people live healthy lives; it also helps people live longer with a better quality of life.
 The best way to keep physical activity and exercise a permanent part of one's life is to make it fun and enjoyable.
 If people are given different options of what they can do and have easy access to those options, they are more likely to participate in physical activity and exercise.

-All the members are required to wear heart rate monitors at all times in the facility.
+Heart rate monitors are no longer required but still recommended, especially if you go through our metabolic testing.
 This makes it possible to use heart rate zones to control each workout, whether it is racquetball, resistance training or group exercise classes.
 By teaching members about heart rates, they have learned to work smarter, not harder, to achieve their fitness goals.

 Customer service is outstanding at Armstrong Athletic Club.
-Staff constantly monitors members' activity in the gym by talking with them and offering ideas and solutions to ensure each member's needs are met.
+Staff constantly monitor members' activity in the gym by talking with them and offering ideas and solutions to ensure each member's needs are met.

 Armstrong Athletic Club is the leader in the health and fitness industry in our community.